AN EXPERIENCE LIKE NO OTHER

 Why Falmouth?

-The most difficult thing about being an International Student?
+What is the most difficult thing about being an international student?

 How have you found the course?